Park Waterfront & Vessel Friendship of Salem

 Description:

-park designation:National Historic Site
+park designation:National Historical Park

 For detailed directions, please visit this link.